Freelance Rate Calculator

 • Underestimating gaps between projects

-Should I charge per day or per hour?
+Should I charge hourly, daily, or per project?

 How many days per month can freelancers realistically bill?

-Most freelancers bill between 10 and 16 days per month.
-The rest of the time usually goes to admin, sales, internal work, or gaps between projects.
+Most freelancers bill between 14 and 20 days per month.
+The rest of the time usually goes to admin, sales, vacations, internal work, or gaps between projects.
+That’s why it’s important not to assume full utilization when setting your rate.

 Can I change my freelance rate over time?